kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 A cluster administrator frequently drains nodes for upgrades.
 The cluster has various workloads, including multi-pod applications defined by the `Workload` API.

-To perform node drains safely, the administrator relies on application owners' PDBs.
-When the admin issues `kubectl drain <node>`, the Eviction API uses the process above and interprets the PDBs in terms of `PodGroup` replicas, ensuring that the drain does not violate the application's group-based availability requirements.
+The admin would like to upgrade a node which is running the job from Story 1.
+To perform node drains safely, they rely on application owners' PDBs.
+When they issue `kubectl drain <node>`, the Eviction API sees the PDB and uses the process above, interpreting the disruption in terms of `PodGroup` replicas and ensuring that the drain does not violate the application's group-based availability requirements.

 This allows safe maintenance without causing outages, as the drain will pause if it cannot evict pods without violating a group-based PDB.
-It will wait for better replica health, more availability, lower requirements, or the admin may contact the application owner to resolve.
+It will wait for better replica health, more availability, lower PDB requirements, or the admin may contact the application owner to resolve the block.

 #### Simplified Setup Example